ArtemisRS/hunllef/README.md

 ## Corrupted Hunllef Simulator

 Simulator for the Corrupted Hunllef fight in OSRS.
-The goal is to predict food needed and time taken for a perfect executed fight.
-There are a number of options available for setting simulation conditions including trials, combat stats, armour tier, and eating strategies.
+The goal is to predict food needed and time taken for a perfectly executed fight.
+There are a number of options available for setting simulation conditions including number of trials, combat stats, combat styles, armour tier, and eating strategies.

 Features:
-- Randomized player starting style (Ranged or Magic)
+- All 3 player combat styles supported (Melee, Ranged, and Magic)
-- Player accuracy and defence rolls taking into account levels, prayer, weapon, and armour
+- Player accuracy and defence rolls take into account levels, prayer, weapon, and armour
-- Hunllef accuracy and defence rolls taking into account its stats
+- Hunllef accuracy and defence rolls take into account its stats
-- Using either Rigour or Eagle Eye (with Steel Skin) with Ranged
-- Using either Augury or Mystic Might (with Steel Skin) with Magic
+- Supports Piety/Rigour/Augury as well as Eagle Eye and Mystic Might (which are coupled with Steel Skin)
 - Tornado spawn frequency
-- The time cost for healing
+- The time taken for healing
 - The ability to tick eat attacks from Hunllef
+- Histogram produced for food used and kill times

 Limitations:
+- Does not allow for lower tier weapons
 - Does not account for player natural HP regeneration
-- Does not allow for melee simulation
 - Does not allow for redemption healing
 - Does not account for hit delay (time between attacking and hit being registered)